Good Morning! In the Shambhala Buddhist tradition, we say “good morning” at any time of day.

 I was often angry, at first because I just felt cranky, but then I was angry about politics, angry with myself for being angry about politics, angry with myself for worrying that I wasn’t sleeping, and so on.
 Because I couldn’t fix insomnia I would try to fix something else, so I would often try to think about what was wrong in my life and how I could fix these things.

-So there I was, exhausted, anxious and cranky trying to solve all my problems at 3 am in the morning.
+So there I was, exhausted, anxious and cranky trying to solve all my problems at 3 a.m.

 As you can imagine, this never went well and I would only get more upset, and these negative and very painful patterns would continue.